spectrocloud/librarium/packages/docs/content/13-release-notes.md

 # January 07, 2021 - Release 1.7.0

-We are pleased to announce the release of Spectro Cloud Version 1.7.0 focusing on a dedicated User Interface which smoothens the migration from a quick start version to enterprise version.
+We are pleased to announce the release of Spectro Cloud Version 1.7.0 focusing on a dedicated User Interface which eases the migration from a quick start version to enterprise version.
+The release has also come up with added Brownfield support.

 Upgradations, Enhancements and Modifications:

 - The cluster API CAPI updated to 0.3.12.
 - CAPZ, the cluster API provider for Azure platform is updated to 0.4.11.
 - Upgraded with multiple profile support to clusters.
-The    profiles are categorized as infra and Add-on.
-The cluster profiles can be created accordingly and enables multiple profiles to be associated to individual clusters.
 - New node agent service supports an ansible playbook to perform node related tasks.
 - Ansible OS-patch playbook inclusion for security patch in nodes.
 - Spectro Cloud is enabling legacy brown field support bringing any cloud to spectro
 - OS Patch orchestrator implemented for on-boot, on-demand and scheduled OS patching.
 - Support of AWS spot instances.
-Spot Instances are a cost-effective choice if you can be flexible about when your applications run and if your applications can be interrupted.
-- vsphere updated with vcsim for enhanced integration tests and coverage.
+- vsphere updated with vcsim.
 - Added ability towards selective upgradation.
 - Upgradation in palette vendorcrd

 Bug Fixes:

-- Adding dynamic labels in namespace by getting from Spectro cluster.
-- JET-1949 will now validate manifest before applying it in pivot and cleaning up the namespaces.
+- Dynamic labels added to namespace.
+- JET-1949 validation manifest.
-- Upgraded the mold base image BET-1698 to BET 1755, to solve the KCP upgrade issues related to the incorrect changing of cluster info configmap.
+- Upgraded mold base image BET-1698 to BET 1755.

 # December 23, 2020 - Hotfix 1.6.4